enanomapper/nmdataparser/README.md

 **DYNAMIC_ITERATION**	Defines how dynamic iteration is performed in mode ROW_MULTI_DYNAMIC.
 Several rows are read at once where the criterion for row group recognition is: NEXT_NOT_EMPTY or NEXT_DIFFERENT_VALUE.

-**DYNAMIC_ITERATION_COLUMN_INDEX**	The column used for the dynamic iteration.
+**DYNAMIC_ITERATION_COLUMN_INDEX**	The index of the column used for dynamic iteration.

-VARIABLES	Defines an array of excel locations that are read into work variables stored for later used if the reading process
+**VARIABLES**	is a subsection that defines an array of excel locations that are read and stored into a work list of variables later used in the reading process.
+The variables can be used for more complex routing of data e.g. one value can be used/loaded in several components of the substance record.

 #### PARALLEL_SHEETS JSON options